-You’ve seen the news…and you know that Lake Tahoe has been inundated with snow this season.
-That’s a great turn of events not just for skiers and boarders, but for any brand of DogTrekker who enjoys navigating in and around the white stuff.
+You know that Lake Tahoe is a great spot to play in the snow, not just for skiers and boarders, but for any brand of DogTrekker who enjoys navigating in and around the white stuff.
 We’ve sniffed out umpteen places where you and your four-legged snow angel will be welcome.
 Here are a few.

 On the South Shore, Spruce Grove Tahoe Cabins is a cluster of seven vacation rentals on Ski Run Boulevard at the base of Heavenly Mountain Resort.
 Each is decorated in a vintage theme, and all share a hot tub and fenced lawn.
 If you’re staying longer than a night or two, a vacation rental can be your ticket to dog-friendly fun in South Lake Tahoe.
 Tahoe Keys Resort offers pet-friendly rentals in a private marina community bordered by conservation areas on the southwest side of the lake; it’s a great jumping-off place for myriad winter activities.

 On the splurge end of the spectrum, Fireside Lodge B&B pampers with river-rock fireplaces, knotty pine woodwork, luxury furnishings and owners happy to help you plan activities to enjoy with your pet.
 For location, value and convenience, it’s hard to beat Zephyr Cove Resort, a cluster of cabins in a scenic lakeshore setting on the Nevada side of the lake, just minutes from the South Lake Tahoe entertainment district.
 Most of the nicely updated cabins have kitchens, which make the what-to-do-at-mealtime question a lot more manageable during snow season.